Pastor and Head of Staff

-Drawn by our welcoming and open-minded faith, Laura Cunningham came to Western Church as Pastor/Head of Staff in May of 2015.
-Dedicated to preaching and worship – to being “opened up” by Scripture – Laura is a lifelong Presbyterian with a heart for the “spiritual but not religious.”
+Drawn to a congregation that appreciates cultural diversity and our welcoming and open-minded faith, Laura Cunningham came to Western Church as Pastor/Head of Staff in May of 2015.
+Dedicated to preaching and worship – to discovering Jesus as we are “opened up” by Scripture – Laura is a lifelong Presbyterian with a heart for the “spiritual but not religious.”
 A native Atlantan, she has served congregations from Memphis, TN to Pearl River, NY, with stops in South Carolina, Virginia, Maryland and D.C.

-Beyond the local church, Laura has advocated for those without a permanent home, worked for full LGBTQ inclusion in the church and beyond, and collaborated with inter-faith clergy.
-An alumna of Columbia Theological Seminary, where she currently serves on the Board of Trustees, she is also a graduate of Davidson College.
+Beyond the local church, Laura serves on the National Capital Presbytery’s Leadership Council.
+She has advocated for those without a permanent home, worked for full LGBTQ inclusion in the church and beyond, and collaborated with inter-faith clergy.
+She received both her MDiv and DMin degrees from Columbia Theological Seminary outside Atlanta, where she currently serves on the Board of Trustees.
+She is also a graduate of Davidson College.

-Jess will be working part time with regular office hours on Tuesdays and Wednesdays.
+Jess will be working part time with regular office hours on Wednesdays and Thursdays.

 Shenella McGaskey has been a faithful presence at Western Presbyterian Church since September 2000.
 Her lively, behind-the-scenes job includes preparing the Sunday-morning Order of Worship; maintaining the Master Calendar for wedding dates and committee room assignments; and handling phone calls when church members need to reach Rev. Laura quickly in a moment of need.